Skip to content

 When Are You Done

-With requirements, sometimes you don’t know when you are done.
-Conventional wisdom states if you complete the requirements that you have completed the work.
-However, without knowing the goal you are trying to achieve, you don’t necessarily know if you are done.
-The team is strictly following a path laid out before work started.
-It is unclear from the requirements alone if goals were met.
-It is not always certain if requirements are still valid while the work is going on.
+Sometimes with requirements, you don’t know when you’re done.
+According to conventional wisdom, if you meet the requirements, you’re done.
+But without knowing what you’re trying to accomplish, you don’t even know if you’re done.
+Your team is following a path set out before work begins.
+It’s not clear from requirements alone if the goals have been met.
+It’s not always clear if the requirements are still relevant as the work progresses.

 What’s Better Than Requirements – Agile Feedback Loops Win Anytime